SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 But of course you can’t just take a random video game and expect it to be educational.
 Unfortunately, just a **small percentage** of video games currently on the market is suitable for that purpose and has some educational value.
 Usually game developers aim at entertainment and don’t create much educational content.

 However, there are some exceptions.
-In my experience with gaming I discovered that educational games *exist* and they are not just the boring ones: even some of the most **famous games** in the gaming industry include educational features.
+In my experience with gaming I discovered that **educational games** (sometimes also called *serious games* or *epistemic games*, with some nuances of meaning negligible here) *exist* and they are not just the boring ones: even some of the most **famous games** in the gaming industry include educational features (see the examples below).

 While discovering those hidden games and features, I started making a **list** of the best ones, and now I want to share it with all the reasons why they can perfectly be used for many subjects in schools.